Final Fantasy XIV: Dawntrail: Music

 Masayoshi Soken composed the soundtrack to Dawntrail.

 Masayoshi Soken composed the majority of the expansion's score in addition to his duties as sound director.
 The soundtrack uses jazz as a basis because it fits with the theme of diverse elements coming together.

 The raid series Arcadion features a number of guest vocalists including Chrissy Costanza of Against the Current, who provided vocals for "Give It All".
+The song "Everything Burns" featured in patch 7.4 is a collaboration between Tom Morello and the band Beartooth.

 Reception

 Dawntrail received generally positive reviews.
 On review aggregator Metacritic, Dawntrail has an average score of 79/100 based on 35 critic reviews, indicating "generally favorable" reviews, but the lowest score of the five Final Fantasy XIV expansions.

 Despite a generally positive response to the game's new content, the story's pacing and character prioritization have drawn criticism.
 Responding to what PC Gamer described as a mixed reception of Dawntrail, Yoshida admitted that the development team anticipated some level of mixed reactions to the main scenario questline, particularly after the high expectations set by previous expansions.
 He attributed issues in pacing to the effort to thoroughly introduce the new continent, cultures, and characters of Dawntrail, recognizing that some story elements could have been better suited to side quests.
 Yoshida acknowledged that Wuk Lamat's lack of confidence and complex background may have contributed to the perceived slow pacing and frustration among players.

+Dawntrail was nominated for "Best Ongoing Game" and "Best Community Support" at The Game Awards 2024.
+The game was nominated for those categories again at The Game Awards 2025.